benmepham/benmepham.github.io/_posts/2020-12-29-docker-lxc-proxmox.md

   - blog
 ---

+NOTE: a recent proxmox update has broken docker running in LXC, read [this](https://forum.proxmox.com/threads/docker-in-lxc-l%C3%A4uft-nicht-mehr.83651/) forum post for more information.

 While it is possible to run Docker on the host OS, it makes more sense to run Docker inside a virtual machine or container.
 However, virtual machines have a higher overhead, so I wanted to try using an LXC container.
 By enabling two features, Docker will happily run inside an unprivileged LXC container.

 Via command line, open the container's config file at `/etc/pve/lxc/xxx.conf` and add the line: